 2 If prompted, log in using your SSO ID (the first part of your UMSL email address) and password.

-3 Your initial results will include articles in addition to eBooks and print books.
+3 Your initial results will include articles, in addition to eBooks and print books.
 If you only want to see print books you have a couple of options.
-(Just don't use more than one of them at a time.)
+(Just don’t use more than one option at a time.)

 4 Here’s an explanation of the information and features available for print books: